akash1309/vibe/README.md

 # website
-making a website for music using pthyon and django
+making a music website using pthyon and django